potassco/clorm/docs/clorm/factbase.rst

        results1 = list(query1.get("dave"))
        results2 = list(query2.get("dave"))

-However, while both these queries do generate the same result they are not necessarily equivalent in behaviour.
+While both these queries do generate the same result they are not necessarily equivalent in behaviour.
 In particular, the Clorm generated functor has a structure that the system is able to analyse and can therefore take advantage of any indexed fields to improve query efficiency.

 In contrast, there is no simple mechanism to analyse the internal make up of a lambda statement or function.
 Consequently in these latter cases the query would